elotroalex/f22-intro-dh/general.md

 ### Requisites

-An interest in questions of art, history, interpretation, culture, philosophy---in short, all that we shape, which shapes us in return... and a computer.
+An interest in questions of art, history, law, culture, philology and philosophy---in short, all that we shape, which shapes us in return... and a computer.

 ### Course Materials